marcelpetrick/DevNotes/BeenThereSeenThat/20220615_QtDevCon_Day2/README.md

 * gcc versus clang: friendly rivalry
 * lots of forward includes is great
 * no difference between clang/gcc and ninja/make
-* in short: can't make general statements because it depences on code base, code complexity, optimization base
+* in short: can't make general statements because it depends on code base, code complexity, optimization base
 * profile the build time of your code base
 * therefore what other options are there: ninja instead of make?
-  * ninja focusses o speed
+  * ninja focusses on speed
   * one single file contains all the instructions: build.ninja; not meant to be human readable
   * compared to the normal recursive make-file-system this is simple
 * cmake supports ninja as generator: cmake -G Ninja ...